 The Gynecologic Oncology Fellowship Training Program, initiated in the 1950s by Dr. Felix Rutledge, is now the largest training program for gynecologic oncologists in the world.
 The goal is to train fellows to become academic gynecologic oncologists who are highly skilled, knowledgeable surgeons capable of establishing new academic gynecologic oncology programs at other teaching institutions.

-To address the national shortage of academic gynecologic oncologists, the Department of Gynecologic Oncology has dedicated its T32 training program to cultivating outstanding academic Gynecologic Oncologists – both clinician investigators and physician-scientists.
+To address the national shortage of academic gynecologic oncologists, the Department of Gynecologic Oncology and Reproductive Medicine has dedicated its T32 training program to cultivating outstanding academic Gynecologic Oncologists – both clinician investigators and physician-scientists.
 Our program provides opportunities in a broad range of research training disciplines including, but not limited to, cancer biology, molecular therapeutics, tumor immunology, health disparities, epidemiology, health services research, and clinical trial design/implementation.
 This versatility in academic training increases the likelihood of obtaining an academic position upon completion of training.

 Upon completion of the two-year research period, the fellows begin an in-depth clinical training program.
 The clinical fellow is involved in all aspects of the patient’s care: surgery, chemotherapy, radiation therapy, intensive care, and terminal care.

 Clinical training is further emphasized in the outpatient clinics where fellows are responsible for both new patient evaluations and follow-up surveillance.
 Gynecologic Oncology fellows are actively trained in the techniques of chemotherapeutic and biological agents used to treat gynecologic malignancies and learn treatment planning, dosing, and methods of administering a variety of agents.
 The practical experience is augmented with a comprehensive didactic program.